harishmalan/safty_challenge/README.md

 Since Dataset was imbalanced , Model faving oneside, once i did oversampling ROC increased

+# Testing Script
+For Testing Use, challenge_serving_test.ipynb and update csv path for feature and label

 # Engineered Features:
 Features are decided upon primarily through domain knowledge and analysis of correlation.